1. The Latin system

 The reason why the allophones were distributed in the specific way implied by the examples above is impossible to identify with certainty at this historical distance.
 One possible explanation (see Penny 2002: 92) is that the [h] allophone arose before the labial vowels /o/ and /u/, due to dissimilation, and subsequently generalized, coming to appear before any syllabic vowel.

-Modulo the palatalization of the specific sequence [ɸl] into /ʎ/, the situation just described can be assumed to have persisted into Old Spanish, although the letter f continued to be used to represent the underlying phoneme regardless of its realization.
+Modulo the palatalization of the specific sequence [ɸl] into /ʎ/, the situation just described can be assumed to have persisted into Old Spanish, the letter f continuing to be used to represent the underlying phoneme regardless of its realization.
 This latter point can be seen from Old Spanish spellings such as frio ‘cold’, fijo ‘son’ and fazer ‘to do/make’, which make no distinction between the allophones [ɸ] and [h].

-In the late Middle Ages, the bilabial allophone [ɸ] was apparently modified to [f], a development which may be linked to an influx of French speakers that occurred in the twelfth and thirteenth centuries (see Penny 2002: 92–93).
+In the Late Middle Ages, the bilabial allophone [ɸ] was apparently modified to [f], a development which may be linked to an influx of French speakers that occurred in the twelfth and thirteenth centuries (see Penny 2002: 92–93).
 This turn of events resulted in a situation in which, on the one hand, words such as farina and fijo continued to be pronounced with an initial [h], while on the other hand words like fuerte and frío were now pronounced with initial [f].

 In addition, from the Middle Ages onwards, learnèd words in which [f-] appeared before sounds other than [ɾ] and [w] were borrowed into Old Spanish from Latin, Old French and Occitan.
 The accumulation of such words in the Spanish lexicon ultimately brought [f] and [h] into contrast in initial position, resulting in a phonemic split.
 For example, the homographs forma ‘form’ and forma ‘shoemaker’s last’ constituted a minimal pair, being pronounced [ˈfoɾma] and [ˈhoɾma] respectively (phonemically: /ˈfoRma/ versus /ˈhoRma/).